 Customers have 60 days to obtain the first-day-of-issue postmark by mail.
-They may purchase new stamps at local Post Offices, at usps.com/stampsor by calling 800-STAMP-24.
-They should affix the stamps to envelopes of their choice, address the envelopes to themselves or others and place them in larger envelopes addressed to:
+They may purchase new stamps at local Post Office facilities, at the Postal Store website at www.usps.com/shop, or by calling 800-STAMP-24.
+They should affix the stamps to envelopes of their choice, address the envelopes (to themselves or others), and place them in larger envelopes addressed to:

 After applying the first-day-of-issue postmark, the Postal Service will return the envelopes through the mail.
-There is no charge for the postmark up to a quantity of 50.
-For more than 50, there is a 5-cent charge per postmark.
-All orders must be postmarked by June 24, 2014.
+There is no charge for the postmark.
+All orders must be postmarked by June 14, 2011.

-The Postal Service also offers first-day covers for new stamp issues and Postal Service stationery items postmarked with the official first-day-of-issue cancellation.
-Each item has an individual catalog number and is offered in the quarterly USA Philatelic catalog online at usps.com/shop or by calling 800-STAMP-24 (800-782-6724).
-Customers may request a free catalog by calling 800-782-6724 or writing to:
+USPS Stamp Fulfillment Services also offers first-day covers for new stamp issues and Postal Service stationery items postmarked with the official first-day-of-issue cancellation.
+Each item has an individual catalog number and is offered in the quarterly USA Philatelic Catalog.
+Customers may request a free catalog by calling 800-STAMP-24 or writing to: